KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the format of an argument is invalid, or when a composite format string is not well formed.

-    throw [System.FormatException]::New("the format of an argument is invalid, or when a composite format string is not well formed.")
+    throw [System.FormatException]::New('the format of an argument is invalid, or when a composite format string is not well formed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.FormatException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.FormatException.aspx)